MARY LYONS

 These "facts" are wrong!

-Mary's skills rapidly gained the attention of newspaper sporting columns.
-In 1918, aged only 15, she was poached by the mighty Blyth Spartans Ladies - the best woman's team in the region at the time - for The Munitionettes' Cup against Bolckow, Vaughan & Co., Ltd. at Ayresome Park, Middlesbrough.
+Mary's skills quickly gained the attention of newspaper sports columns.
+In 1918, aged only 15, she was poached by the mighty Blyth Spartans Ladies - the best team in the region at the time - for The Munitionettes' Cup against Bolckow, Vaughan & Co., Ltd. at Ayresome Park, Middlesbrough.

 Mary led Blyth Spartans Ladies to victory, scoring in their 5-0 victory, and winning the "Woman of the Match" accolade.